 The following figure demonstrates the R script used to create feature set B in the second left branch.

 A comparison of the performance results of the four models is summarized in the following table:

 The best results are shown by features A+B+C. The error rate decreases when additional feature set are included in the training data.
 It verifies the presumption that the feature set B, C provide additional relevant information for the regression task.
 But adding the D feature does not seem to provide any additional reduction in the error rate.

-Example 2: Creating features in text mining
+Example 2: Create features for text mining

 - First, select the column that contains the input text ("Col2" in this example).

 - Second, set the "Hashing bitsize" to 8, which means 2^8=256 features will be created.
 The word/phase in all the text will be hashed to 256 indices.
 The parameter "Hashing bitsize" ranges from 1 to 31.
 The word(s)/phrase(s) are less likely to be hashed into the same index if setting it to be a larger number.